xiaochensun90/website/content/home/workinprogress.md

 “Impact of a Cap-and-Trade Program on Local Air Pollution: Evidence from the Acid Rain Program”, joint with Karen Clay and Edson Severnini

-“The Challenge: Impacts of Dynamic Signaling on Interconnection Decision (Job Market Paper)”
+“Impacts of Dynamic Signaling on Transmission Interconnection Decision (Job Market Paper)”